Networks-Learning/strategic-decisions/README.md

 # Decisions, Counterfactual Explanations and Strategic Behavior

-This repository contains the code and data used in the paper *Decisions, Counterfactual Explanations and Strategic Behavior*.
-The full version can be found [here](https://arxiv.org/abs/2002.04333).
+This repository contains the code and data used in the paper [Decisions, Counterfactual Explanations and Strategic Behavior](https://arxiv.org/abs/2002.04333).

 ## Dependencies